ShadowsAdi/CSGORemake/README.md

 ## Features
 MySQL data saving.

-Maxmimum skin amount is 450.
+Maxmimum skin amount is 450 ( You can increase it by changing MAX_SKINS macro.
+Maximum supported is not defined, supposedly to be unlimited ).

 StatTrack System on every Weapon Skin.